GSoC 2022 - ConscryptMode

 class FragmentTest {

-@Test fun testEventFragment() {
+fun testEventFragment() {

-val fragmentArgs = Bundle()
+val arguments = Bundle()

 val factory = MyFragmentFactory()

-val scenario = launchFragmentInContainer<MyFragment>(fragmentArgs, factory)
+val scenario = FragmentScenario.launchFragmentInContainer<MyFragment>(arguments, factory)

 onView(withId(R.id.text)).check(matches(withText("Hello World!")))